Quantum gradient descent for linear systems and least squares

 \subsection{Quantum matrix multiplication and linear systems}

 We provide algorithms for quantum linear systems and quantum matrix multiplication using the improved singular value estimation algorithm.
 We will see that once we perform singular value estimation for a matrix $A$, then multiplication with the matrix consists of a conditional rotation by an angle proportional to each singular value.
-Similarly, solving the linear system corresponding to the matrix $A$ is a multiplication with the inverse of $A$, in other words a conditional rotation by an angle proportional to the inverse of each singular value of $A$.
+Similarly, solving the linear system corresponding to the matrix $A$ is multiplication with the inverse of $A$, in other words, a conditional rotation by an angle proportional to the inverse of each singular value of $A$.

 The two algorithms are therefore very similar.
-We will also extend our matrix multiplication algorithm, i.e. the application of a linear operator, to the case of an affine operator, namely, given matrix $A$ and vector $b$ in memory, the algorithm maps any state $\ket{x}$ to a state close to $\ket{Ax+b}$.
+We will also extend our matrix multiplication algorithm, i.e., the application of a linear operator, to the case of an affine operator, namely, given matrix $A$ and vector $b$ in memory, the algorithm maps any state $\ket{x}$ to a state close to $\ket{Ax+b}$.
 Last, we discuss briefly the cases for which our algorithm improves upon the running time of existing quantum linear system solvers.